In this post we discuss how to get stronger without getting injured if you’re over 60.

 Resistance training machines, or selectorised weight training machines as they are sometimes called, are ideal if you’re new to strength training.

 You’ll find these machines in most gyms.
-Their advantage is you can set the range of movement you want to work through and you don’t have to worry about controlling other joints.
+Their advantage is you can set the range of movement you want to work through.
+Plus you don’t have to worry about controlling other parts of your body.

 These factors enable you to focus on the muscles you’re training whilst feeling secure that the machine will only let you move through a range of motion that’s safe.
 More on that below.